Long Haired Akita: 10 Interesting Facts You Should Know

 If you’ve ever seen an Akita covered in standard short hair, you certainly know how striking they are.
 But many people may not know that the long haired Akita also exists!
 They are very stunning and attractive.
 In today’s post, we will cover everything about long haired Akitas.

-Difference between long haired Akitas and standard Akitas
+Difference between long haired and standard Akitas

 long hair akita

 The main difference between long haired Akitas and standard Akitas is coat length.
 So their coat is a few inches longer, but it can vary.
+The coats of long haired dogs are softer, fluffier, and have a more silk-like texture.
+That’s why they have the nickname Woolies and the appearance of attractive bears.

 However, not like many people think, these dogs don’t have much more hair than short coat dogs.
 It just creates an illusion of a fuller coat.
+Anyway, long haired dogs need more grooming and attention to maintain their beauty.

 Akita breeders have noted that they can be a little bigger-boned and have a more powerful and muscular body frame than the standard.
+But surprisingly, many people say that long haired dogs have sweeter temperaments and are a bit friendlier.

 No matter how different they are, long coat Akitas are still 100% Akita Inus and deserves to be treated with the same love and respect as standard dogs.